kirby-b/kirby-b/README.md

 [![Visits Badge](https://badges.pufler.dev/visits/kirby-b/kirby-b)](https://badges.pufler.dev)

-Hi 👋 My name is Brodie and I'm a Software Developer with a focus on Python
+Hi 👋 My name is Brodie and I'm a Software Developer
 <br>I've been coding since my sophomore year of high school and have done the most in Web Development.
 I am interested in just about everything tech and am trying to learn as much as I can.
 <br>✉️  You can contact me at [kirby.brodie66@gmail.com](mailto:kirby.brodie66@gmail.com)
 <br>🧠  I'm learning Ruby, Go, and a bit of Machine Learning and Assembly on the side.